sergiocollado/potpourri/Notes_introduction_to_use_Linux.md

 - the last 3 characters are the permissions for all users.

 A finer or more advanced control of access to files can be managed with the paquet **ACL (Access Control Lists)**

+commands associated with permissions are:
+ - `ls -l`: enumerate all files in a directory and all it's permissions.
+ - `chgrp`: change group permissions
+ - `groups`: enumerate the groups in the system.
+ - `chown`: change the user permissions

 ### Root user aka Superuser